Become a Writing Fellow

 Those accepted to the Writing Fellows Program are required to take a one-semester course called "The Writer's Process," in the Fall semester following their acceptance.
 After completing the course, Fellows are required to work for three semesters (the first of which must immediately follow the semester in which they took "The Writer's Process").
 As a Writing Fellow, you will be required to work in the Writing Center for one hour per week and you will work with, at least, one "attached" class per semester.
 You must also attend monthly writing fellow meetings.

-Before becoming full-fledged Writing Fellows, students must take "The Writer's Process."
-This class is a 4-point course offered in the Fall semester for Writing Fellows in Training (WFITs).
+Before becoming Writing Fellows, students must take "The Writer's Process."
 Only those accepted to the Writing Fellows Program may enroll.
-A formal description of the course is as follows:

-Writing Fellows are entitled to a $1050 stipend per semester.
-There are also other opportunities to earn extra money by being attached to a student, by working extra hours in the Writing Center, or by participating in various programs featuring Writing Fellows.
+the salary for working as a Writing Fellow is $924/semester (which breaks down to $16.50/hr.
 Most Writing Fellows, however, cite the non-material benefits as being the most rewarding parts of working with the program.
 Many Writing Fellows say that through their fellowing work, they have learned to become better writers, better communicators, and better students.